information-sharing-networks/.github/glossary.md

 An industry, trade expert, standards body and government collaborative glossary of terms.

 N.B.
-This glossary does not defined terms from specific domains - it defines terms for the build blocks of a domain agonstic information sharing network capability.
+This glossary does not defined terms from specific domains - it defines terms for the build blocks of a domain agnostic information sharing network capability.

 ## Terms